wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 <img alt="minio-admin-buckets" src="../../assets/img/minio-admin-buckets.png" width="600">

-Click the **Create new path** button:
+Click the **Create new path** button and create the new folder path: `/test/data/`.

 <img alt="minio-admin-create-new-path" src="../../assets/img/minio-admin-create-new-path.png" width="600">

-Create the following path: `/test/data/`.

-And then upload the file `WIGOS_0-454-2-AWSBILIRA_2023-06-01T1055.csv` into the folder `wis2box-incoming/test/data`.
+And then upload the file `WIGOS_0-454-2-AWSBILIRA_new.csv` into the folder `wis2box-incoming/test/data`.

 !!! question "View the Grafana dashboard"
-    Check the Grafana dashboard and find the error reported after uploading the file.
+    Go back to the Grafana dashboard on your instance at port 3000.
+Find the error reported after uploading the file.

 Navigate the directory structure until you are in the folder `wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop`

-Upload the file `WIGOS_0-454-2-AWSBILIRA_2023-06-01T1055.csv` to `wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop`
+Upload the file `WIGOS_0-454-2-AWSBILIRA_new.csv` to `wis2box-incoming/mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop`

 !!! question "View the Grafana dashboard"
     Check the Grafana dashboard; can you confirm the wis2box workflow was initiated after you uploaded your data?
 In case you see any errors, try to use the information provided in the dashboard to resolve the errors.